EO4wellness/leary-leerie/Get-Your-Start-Up-Started/README.md

 # Final Thoughts - Course Completion <br>
 * There are a lot of REAL WORLD examples within this course.
 Quotes, thoughts, etc. from those who have recently done exactly these steps. <br>
+* If you are into develoopment, likely worth your time to think thru this coursework. <br>

 ![Course Completion](https://github.com/EO4wellness/leary-leerie/blob/master/images/2020-12-14-Course-Completion-Startups.jpg)